 - Dartmouth supports the vigorous and open debate of ideas within a community marked by mutual respect.

 Please also read the entire Mission Statement.

-- Course Evaluations This resource explains how to interpret your course evaluations and use them to revise your instructional practice.
+- Course Assessments and Evaluations This resource provides information about classroom assessments, as well as explains how to interpret your end-of-term course evaluations and use them to revise your instructional practice.

 - Syllabus Template Creating a course from scratch?
 Use this template to get started.
 With sample information in many fields, it can help you ensure that you plan for all aspects of your course.